-Data Element Name Data Element Definition 100 Reporting Period Starting Date This is the earliest date (month and year) for a 12-month period that applies to the state's data being submitted to IMLS.
-Note: Reporting period means data for the fiscal year that ended in the previous calendar year.
+Data Element Name Data Element Definition 01 Reporting Period Starting Date This is the earliest date (month and year) for a 12-month peri- od that applies to the state's data being submitted to NCES.
+Note: Reporting period means data for the fiscal year that end- ed in the previous calendar year.
 If data are collected for different local reporting periods, provide the earliest starting date.
-101 Reporting Period Ending Date This is the latest date (month and year) for a 12-month period that applies to the state's data being submitted to IMLS.
-Note: Reporting period means data for the fiscal year that ended in the previous calendar year.
+02 Reporting Period Ending Date This is the latest date (month and year) for a 12-month period that applies to the state's data being submitted to NCES.
+Note: Reporting period means data for the fiscal year that end- ed in the previous calendar year.
 If data are collected for different local reporting periods, provide the latest ending date.
-102 Official State Total Population Estimate This is the most recent official total population figure for your state that matches the local population figures that you are submitting to IMLS.
+03 Official State Total Population Estimate This is the most recent official total population figures for your state that matches the local population figures that you are submitting to NCES.
 The State Data Coordinator should obtain this figure annually from the State Data Center or other official state sources.
-103 Total Unduplicated Population of Legal Service Areas This is the total unduplicated population of those areas in your state that receive library services.
+04 Total Unduplicated Population of Legal Service Areas This is the total unduplicated population of those areas in your state that receive library services.
 The population of unserved areas is not included in this figure.
-Note: A state's actual total population of legal service areas may be different from the total population of legal service areas as calculated by WebPLUS.
-This happens in states where there are overlaps in population of legal service areas served by individual libraries, resulting in the same population being counted twice in the WebPLUS calculation.
-For states that have no overlapping jurisdictions, this number will be identical to your state's total population of legal service areas as calculated by WebPLUS.
+Note: A state's actual total population of legal service areas may be different from the total population of legal service areas as calculated by WinPLUS.
+This happens in states where there are overlaps in population of legal service areas served by individual libraries, resulting in the same population being counted twice in the WinPLUS calculation.
+For states that have no overlapping jurisdictions, this number will be identical to your state's total population of legal service areas as calcu- lated by WinPLUS.
 For states that do have overlaps in population of legal service areas served by individual libraries, this number must be calculated separately.
 Use your state's most recent official state population figures for jurisdictions in your state as the basis for calculating the total unduplicated population of legal service areas.

-Administrative Entity Data Element Definitions
+Appendix E-Administrative Entity Data Element Definitions

 Administrative Entity.
-(This is not a WebPLUS Data Element.)
+(This is not a WinPLUS Data Element.)
 This is the agency that is legally established under local or state law to provide public library service to the population of a local jurisdiction.
 The administrative entity may have a single outlet, or it may have more than one outlet.